gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_3_basic_chat.md

     main()
 ```

-This script sets up a conversation, sends it to the Azure OpenAI model, and prints the assistant's response.
+This script sets up the client, structures a conversation using the three message types, sends the request, and prints the assistant's response.

 ## 4. How to run the example code